GrimbiXcode/ProductMiner/README.md

 Run the `bin/rails db:reset` command to drop the database and set it up again.
 (alt: `bin/rails db:drop db:setup`)

+After this, use `bin/rails db:migrate` to create the database schema.

 ## Documentation

 ### Database schema